news_banner

 Disposable gloves rely on a range of petrochemical materials during their manufacturing processes.
 For nitrile gloves, nitrile latex is synthesised from petrochemical intermediates, including butadiene, making upstream supply dynamics particularly relevant for producers.

 The recent sharp rise in butadiene prices has drawn attention across the protective equipment industry.
 Because this material forms one of the core components used in nitrile latex production, its price movement directly influences the cost structure of nitrile glove manufacturing.
+In this context, INTCO Medical stands among the biggest nitrile glove manufacturers in the world, supported by large-scale production capacity and advanced automated manufacturing systems, enabling it to better manage cost fluctuations and ensure consistent product availability.

 In large-scale production environments, procurement teams closely monitor such feedstock trends while coordinating purchasing agreements and production planning to maintain stable operations.